-Visual Experience: When Abstract Meditation works are viewed from a distance, the brain tries to find something it recognizes, like shapes in clouds.
+Visual Experience: When Abstract Meditation works are viewed from a distance, our brain tries to find something it recognizes, like shapes in clouds.
 But eventually our minds relax and allow the subtle or intense color dance to breathe clarity and calm into our tortured wellness.
 Our hyper-real visual expectations are challenged, cognitive spaces are cleared of static and distraction.
 Our eyes find…nothing, drawing our attention away from representation and giving us freedom of movement.

-Most viewers also get up close for a moment, and they see the recorded artifacts of color’s ability to tell a story using a language we’ve never seen and get lost in a seemingly infinite complexity.
+Most viewers get up close for a moment, and they see the recorded artifacts of color’s ability to tell a story using a language we’ve never seen and get lost in a seemingly infinite complexity.
 You can see the map and start to understand how colors’ push and pull became, for just a moment, an Abstract Meditation.

 Presentation: The Abstract Meditations are presented with a wide variety of visual media, typically with ink on a substrate like silk, aluminum or paper.
 Some are exclusive 1-of-1 commissions, while others are produced as textile, wall coverings or framed artworks for commercial or residential applications.